huggingface/hub-docs/docs/hub/oauth.md

 ## Creating an oauth app

-You can create your applications at in your [settings](https://huggingface.co/settings/applications/new):
+You can create your applications in your [settings](https://huggingface.co/settings/applications/new):

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/oauth-create-application.png)